DrSnyder86/ERS-Integration/README.md

 - Players can request or cancel services while inside of a vehicle.
 - Radial menu functions used to trigger dispatch response events.

-ERS Submenu (radialmenu)
+ERS Submenu (qb/qbx-radialmenu)
 - Duty Menu - Toggle police, ambulance, fire amd tow jobs specifically.
 - Utility Menu - Request callouts, toggle callouts, wraith radar remote, open mdt, speedzone menu.
 - Cancel Request Menu - Cancel service requests.
 - ERS Services Menu - Request ambulance, tow, coroner etc.
+- Pursuit Backup Menu - Request pursuit backup

 PS-Dispatch Integration
 - Ps-dispatch simulates a dispatcher on service requests and certain events notifying of arrivals and calls giving a bit more immersion for players.
 - Persistent dispatch notifications for all players.
 - Traffic stops, accepted callouts, callout arrivals and pursuits all trigger dispatch events with player location and data.
 - Callouts appear in dispatch as 911 Calls with caller and call details
-- Uses `Character Name`, `Callsign` and `Job` in dispatch
+- Uses Player details `Character Name`, `Callsign` and `Job` in dispatch events
 - Added `Tow` and `Fire` jobs to receive dispatch events (callouts and request events)

-Duty Locations
+QB-target/Ox-target Support
-- Go on/off duty for services at designated points using ox-target or qb-target.
+- Go on/off duty for services at configurable points using ox-target or qb-target.
+- Request `Tow` or `Mechanic` when targeting a vehicle while on duty.
+- Request `Ambulance` and `Coroner` when targeting a downed ped while on duty.
 - Add or remove duty locations in the `config.lua`.

 Dispatch Chat Display (only happens on first interaction - enable/disable in config)